Institutional Mobilization Toolkit (CRKN)

 AODA & Accessibility

-Accessibility for Ontarians with Disabilities Act, 2005 (Service Ontario)
+Accessibility for Ontarians with Disabilities Act, 2005 (Government of Ontario: e-Laws)

 Full text of the legislation.